aykseldi/CraiglistJobScrape/README.md

-# WELCOME to Craiglist Job Scrape Automation with Google Gmail Integration
+# WELCOME TO CRAIGLIST JOB Scrape Automation with Google Gmail Integration

 > This project is intended to build an automation pipeline for anything posted in Craiglist and alerting people through sending email with gmail.